 -

-Soft peach flowers are held on mauve calyxes.
-Calyxes hold their color after the plant stops blooming, extending interest into fall.
+Soft peach flowers are held on mauve calyxes on this striking anise hyssop.
+The colorful blooms and fragrant foliage make this agastache plant especially attractive in garden plantings.
+Calyxes hold their color after the plant stops blooming, extending interest into fall while this hummingbird plant continues to provide ornamental value.

 Plant Type:PerennialHeight Category:MediumGarden Height:30 - 36 Inches 76cm - 91cmSpacing:32 - 36 Inches 81cm - 91cmSpread:32 - 36 Inches 81cm - 91cmFlower Colors:OrangeFlower Shade:PeachFoliage Colors:GreenFoliage Shade:GreenHabit:MoundedContainer Role:FillerPlant Needs